hasanirtiza/Pedestron/README.md

 # **Updates**
 We are currently updating this repository.
-We are preparing training and testing launchers, will be pushed soon.
+We are preparing training and testing launchers, which will be pushed soon.
 We have added a pre-trained model for CityPersons.

 # Pedestron